p0nce/d-idioms/idioms/Contributing back with money.md

 If you are one of them, consider giving back to this critical piece of infrastructure...

+## GDC

+[The GDC project](https://gdcproject.org/) is also pivotal to high-performance D. As part of GCC, GDC is the D compiler with the most platform reach, so funding GDC is a great technology hedge.

 ## Solo developers

 - Adam D. Ruppe is the creator of [http://dpldocs.info/](http://dpldocs.info/) (online and fast documentation for any DUB package) and author of D Cookbook. [https://www.patreon.com/adam_d_ruppe/overview](https://www.patreon.com/adam_d_ruppe/overview)